 - Appeared on a pro hac vice basis before state and federal courts in California, Connecticut, Delaware, the District of Columbia, Georgia, Illinois, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, Ohio, Pennsylvania, Texas, Utah, and West Virginia.

-Mr. Polonsky was recognized in The Best Lawyers in America® in 2019 for Mass Tort Litigation/Class Actions – Defendants.
+Mr. Polonsky was recognized in The Best Lawyers in America® in 2019 and 2020 for Mass Tort Litigation/Class Actions – Defendants.

 Insights View All